Three weeks!

 Finally, we must beware of building a world that looks perfect but is hollow.
 We live in a “Society of Fiction,” where the goal isn’t “Success” (actual achievement), but “Successfulness” (the appearance of success measured by the number of views or “likes”).

-The Takeaway: Whether you are managing an AI “chatpet,” analyzing global conflicts, or building your personal life, success depends on the “judgment layer”—the human ability to distinguish between statistical efficiency and authentic truth.
+Whether you are managing an AI “chatpet,” * analyzing global conflicts, or building your personal life, success depends on the “judgment layer”—the human ability to distinguish between statistical efficiency and authentic truth.

 jerominus Avatar